MukhlasAdib/pystream-pipeline/docs/source/usage.rst

 A PyStream **pipeline** is made of several **stages** that are linked together.
 The stages are persistent and can be operated autonomously, i.e., it can continuously process data.
 It is also structured in such a way to increase its performance.
-You can directly check the `demo script <https://github.com/MukhlasAdib/pystream-pipeline/blob/main/demo.ipynb>`_ of PyStream to see how this package is used.
+You can directly check the `demo notebook <https://github.com/MukhlasAdib/pystream-pipeline/blob/main/demo.ipynb>`_ of PyStream to see how this package is used.
 Please visit the `API documentation <https://pystream-pipeline.readthedocs.io/en/latest/api.html>`_ for more detailed information.

 To create a pipeline you need to use the following classes: